youdianhaoxiao/CASA0016-ERTONG-GAO/README.md

 # CASA0016 DIY Indoor automatic humidifier

 ## Motivation
-According to statistics, people spend more than 90% of their time indoors.Keeping moisture in the air helps some people with dry skin, and particular attention needs to be paid to their respiratory health.
-A dry environment not only leads to dry skin, but can also lead to respiratory related illnesses.
-Therefore, humidifiers play an important role in the health of some people with dry skin as an effective respiratory protection device.
+Statistics show that people spend more than 90 per cent of their time indoors.
+Keeping the air humid helps some people with dry skin and also requires special attention to their respiratory health.
+Dry environments not only cause dry skin, but also respiratory-related illnesses.
+Especially the elderly, it is very important for them to keep their skin moisturised, but many of them, do not have the awareness and do not know how to use some of the advanced devices, therefore, automatic humidifiers play an important role as an effective respiratory protection device for the health of some people with dry skin.

 ## Aim
-The aim of the project is to collect the indoor temperature and humidity in real time, for each parameter a suitable range is set and a Neopixel LED is used to display the colour.
+Construct a device that collects external temperature and humidity data, then displays the data on the LCD screen and shows different indicators according to different humidity levels, and then automatically determines whether humidification is required for different humidity data and automatically humidifies the device.
-The colours corresponding to the humidity are displayed as follows: (1) When the humidity is less than 50%, this time the LED lights up red.
+LED indicator corresponding to the humidity: (1) When the humidity is less than 50%, then the LED lights red.
 (2) When the humidity is between 50% and 60%, the LED lights green.
-(3) When the humidity is greater than 60% (here it must be greater than 60% instead of greater than or equal to), the LED lights blue and will automatically shut down.
+(3) When the humidity is greater than 60% (here is must be greater than 60% instead of greater than or equal to), the LED lights blue.
+Humidification condition judgement: when the temperature is less than 50% of the humidifier began to work automatically, until the humidity is greater than 60%, the humidifier will automatically stop working!
 ## Construction of the physical prototype sensor

 | Hardware | Description |